SDSTony/FaceMaskDetectionAPI/README.md

 1. Download any image on Google that has mask on or no mask.
 You can also use the sample images in 'imgs' directory on [this repo](https://github.com/SDSTony/FaceMaskDetectionApi).
 Name the image as 'input_image.png'.
 File extension can be either 'jpg', 'jpeg', 'png', or 'jfif'.

-2. Open up cmd prompt and navigate to the directory with the images that you have acquired at step 1
+2. Open up cmd prompt and navigate to the directory that has the image you have acquired at step 1
-3. Try the code below to save the detected results to 'result.jpg'.
-It will send 'input_image.png' file to the API and save the detect results to 'result.jpg'
+3. Try the code below to save the detected result as 'result.jpg'.
+It will send 'input_image.png' file to the API and save the detected result to 'result.jpg'.
+Face with mask on will have green bounding box while face with no mask on will have red bounding box.

 ```
 curl -X POST "https://master-face-mask-detection-api-sds-tony.endpoint.ainize.ai/predict" -F "file=@input_image.png;type=image/png" --output result.jpg